Strong sterling could mask UK price pressures - Bank of England's Forbes

 But it remained to be seen if the rebound in sterling was having less of a dampening effect on prices than would normally occur, possibly due to the effects of globalisation, or if the domestic measures of inflation understated inflation risks.

-"It is critically important to monitor measures of prospective inflation to determine the appropriate path of monetary policy," Forbes said.
+"It is critically important to monitor measures of prospective inflation to determine the appropriate path of monetary policy," Forbes concluded.

-In an interview to The Independent, Forbes raised concerns over how current the data was.
-"The one thing that has concerned me as I've gone through the data is that so much of the data is lagged.
-We just got data for the quarter ending in June, so that's showing a trend that started in April", she said.

-And to MPC critics such as former member David Blanchflower, who believe the Bank is underestimating the slack in the UK jobs market, Forbes says: "I'm not sure I would go all the way as far as David has, but I think he has a good point".